-Do you believe this volunteer experience has changed your life in any way?
+Do you believe your summer service in Tanzania has changed your life in any way?
 And if so how?

 Yes, it certainly made an impact.
 The whole experience demonstrated to me that, no matter who we are, no matter where we’re from, we all need to work together and accept each other.
 We ALL love, laugh, cry share joy and suffer hardships BUT we continue to live and move forward with our lives.

 Do you think helping children in this way enables an understanding between cultures?

 Spending quality time with people of all ages is the only way to understand a culture.
 Children are so open-minded, and we can be such a big influence in their lives.
 It’s a privilege to help them as a volunteer teacher this way.
 As I travel both as a tourist and a volunteer, I make a point of being kind to others.
 I Listen to what they have to say.
 I Observe and absorb all information presented to me.
 When I share my experiences with others, I do so in the hope that they too may participate on a Global Volunteers service program somewhere in the world.